mariutzica/SVO-1.0.0-wn-categorization-module/README.md

 =======
 Please see the iPython Notebook (click this Binder link to open executable notebook in browser --> [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/mariutzica/SVO-1.0.0-wn-categorization-module/960a82840f9c83678e17a4094668f84f2f2eaf05?filepath=Example%20usage%20and%20outputs.ipynb)) for a simple example of usage.

+KNOWN ISSUES WITH BINDER: if you get the error

+``Failed to connect to event stream``

+when clicking the link and are using the Safari browser on MacOS, please switch to the Chrome browser.